-Ahhh, Burg Eltz Castle… Just one look at it and you’ll see why it’s one of the most revered castles in all of Europe.
+Ahhh, Eltz Castle… Just one look at it and you’ll see why it’s one of the most adored castles in all of Europe.

 I mean, if I could throw on a ballgown and pose in front of any castle, I think this would be the one.